 The Peacegiver is one of the most insightful books I have read in mending relationships!
-It is the story of a couple whose marriage is on the rocks and how, through the atonement of Jesus Christ, relationships may be healed.
+The Peacegiver is a story of a couple whose marriage is on the rocks and how, through the atonement of Jesus Christ, relationships may be healed.
 It is a study of forgiveness and how to practice and implement this most important redeeming practice in developing our “better-selves”.

 Quotes cited from “The Peacegiver” follow this format: (Page Number)

 1. There are ways to be right on the surface and entirely mistaken beneath.
 That was what the Savior announced to the world.
 ‘The law, alone, cannot save you,’ he said.
 ‘I require the heart.’ ∼ Grandpa (29)

 Comment: Don’t just do unto others as you would have them do unto you… your heart must be in it for “righteous” reasons without expectations of reciprocity.